-

 Visa Run 2010

+I’ve been living overseas for half of my life and applying for visas regularly throughout that time.
+It never gets easier.
+Hell, now I have to report every ninety days to immigration (in person or by mail-in form) just for the honor of living here.
 At least tomorrow’s visa run is just an hour away, in Khon Kaen.
-It used to be in the border town of Mukdahan (famous for peppery pork sausage and a shitty Indochinese market), and before that, the border town of Nong Khai (famous for a “friendship” bridge that Japanese engineers would scoff at, plus a shitty Indochinese market), but I suppose they got tired of dealing with so many foreigners coming from hours away.
+It used to be in the border town of Mukdahan (famous for peppery pork sausage and a shitty Indochinese market), and before that, the border town of Nong Khai (famous for a “friendship” bridge that Japanese engineers would scoff at, plus a shitty Indochinese market), but I suppose they got tired of…

 Friday finality

-Woke up this morning, went to buy a traditional Isan breakfast of sticky rice and skewered BBQ pork, as well as some fried doughballs and a bag of rice porridge.
+I think I’ve finally got this blog up and running the way it should be, so I feel great. — Woke up this morning, went to buy a traditional Isan breakfast of sticky rice and skewered BBQ pork, as well as some fried doughballs and a bag of rice porridge.
 Brought it all back home, got Max ready, and took him to school.
 Found a roadside vendor selling fresh durian and had him break down a small (~.75 kgs whole) one for Nam – she loves them (I merely tolerate them).
 Came home again to Mina babbling and scooting around madly on her baby walker.
-It’s been a perfect start for the day.
+It’s been a perfect start…